-Both Gardens attract growing numbers of visitors and are both well worth a visit.
+Both gardens attract growing numbers of visitors and are both well worth a visit.
 As well as being interesting from a plants and planting view between them they also host a wealth of events spanning many months of the year.
-Other notable Gardens (which only open by appointment or on specific dates) are Gelli Uchaf near Llandeilo, Pant-y-Fedwen near Drefach Felindre, Talardd at Golden Grove and Glyn Bach near Clunderwen in the west of the County.
+Other notable gardens (which only open by appointment or on specific dates) are Gelli Uchaf near Llandeilo, Pant-y-Fedwen near Drefach Felindre, Talardd at Golden Grove and Glyn Bach near Clunderwen in the west of the County.

-During the summer, the golden sand is dotted with families enjoying the sunshine, but due to its size you can always find a quiet spot.
-Behind the beach is Pembrey Country Park and Forest which affords lovely walks as well as a toboggan run, dry ski slope, giant adventure playground and 8 wildlife trails – enough to keep the most energetic of youngsters happy for at least a few hours.
+During the summer, the golden sand is dotted with families enjoying the sunshine, but due to its size, you can always find a quiet spot.
+Behind the beach is Pembrey Forest, which affords lovely walks as well as a toboggan run, dry ski slope, giant adventure playground and 8 wildlife trails – enough to keep the most energetic of youngsters happy for at least a few hours.

-At Cefn Sidan’s most westerly point, you can see the inlet to the River Taf which flows past the Town of Laugharne.
+At Cefn Sidan’s most westerly point, you can see the inlet to the River Taf which flows past the town of Laugharne.
 Once home to Dylan Thomas – one of Wales’ most renowned poets.
 His writing shed and a museum devoted to his life exist in the Town.
 Whilst visiting – try The Cors Restaurant on Newbridge Road for a quirky meal out and the ruined castle is also worth some investigation.

 Some 6 miles west of Laugharne will bring you to Pendine.
-Here during the 1920’s land speed records were broken on a regular basis by drivers such as Malcolm Campbell and J.G.
+Here during the 1920s land speed records were broken on a regular basis by drivers such as Malcolm Campbell and J.G.
 Parry-Thomas.
 There is a Museum of speed here if you wish to find out more about Pendine’s place in motoring history.